-However, the experience ended up peaking my interest in this unwelcome form of vegetation.
+However, the experience peaked my interest in this unwelcome form of vegetation.

-It’s important to remember that just like ornamental plants, weeds are classified by their life spans.
+Weeds, just like ornamental plants, are classified by their life spans.
 They can be annual (growing from seeds spread the previous year), biennial (completing their vegetative growth in the first season and flowering in the second) or perennial (springing up from established roots that survived the winter.)
 Knowing the difference is important when it comes to eradicating them.

-While herbicides are generally targeted to annual species, perennial varieties can be much harder to kill.
-Perennial weeds, in fact, can easily regrow from seemingly dormant stolons, rhizomes, tubers and of course seeds.
-This means that they’ll most likely be back again each year.
+Why?
+Because herbicides are generally targeted to annual species, which makes perennial and biennial weeds harder to kill.
+Perennial weeds, in fact, can easily regrow from seemingly dormant stolons, rhizomes, tubers and of seeds.
+This means they’ll likely be back year after year.

 Unlike our finicky ornamentals, weeds can grow anywhere

-Over the past few years, I’ve compiled a list of the more obnoxious weeds that show up uninvited in my garden.
+To help make sense of it all, I’ve been compiling a list of the weeds that show up each year in my garden.
 It has helped me get to know the different species and understand when and why they appear.
 Somehow just knowing the names of what I’m removing has made the whole process a bit more satisfying.

 Here are the top ten weeds I’ll be pulling this season